turingschool/backend-curriculum-site/module3/lessons/diagnostic.md

 If you prefer to work with RSpec, please remove the `test/` directory and [set up RSpec](https://github.com/rspec/rspec-rails) in your project before the assessment.

-**The night before the assessment you will be asked to get keys for the API you will be working with.**
+**The morning of the assessment you will be asked to get keys for the API you will be working with.**

 Once you have your project ready to go, commit and push to your remote repo to confirm everything is set up correctly using something similar to the following: